 - 1/4 tsp ground ginger

 - 1 cup salted buter, softened at room temperature

 - 12 ounces cream cheese, softened at room temperature Use the block type, and full fat

 - 1/4 tsp cinnamon or a pinch more, to taste

 - Make the Brown Butter: In a nonstick pan over medium heat, melt the butter.
 Continue cooking the butter – stirring constantly.
 The butter will get foamy, then bubbly, then start to turn turn golden brown and develop a nutty/caramely aroma.
 Once it reaches a deep golden color, remove from the heat and pour into a bowl to chill in the fridge or freezer until it's the consistency of room temperature butter again (not melted butter).

 - Prep: Preheat your oven to 350 degrees F. Line a cupcake pan with cupcake liners.

-- Serve + Store: Frost the cupcakes, and enjoy immediately!
+- Serve + Store: Pipe frosting onto the top of the cupcakes and enjoy immediately!
 Store leftovers in an airtight container in the fridge for up to a week.

-- Make Ahead Tips: Cupcakes can be made ahead, cooled, and stored in a container at room temp for 1-2 days before frosting.
+- Make Ahead Tips: Cupcakes can be made ahead, cooled, and stored in a container at room temp for one day before frosting.